Artemonim/Artemonim-Little-Tools/Docs/ADDING_NEW_TOOLS.md

 ---

+### A Note on Dependency Versioning

+To avoid dependency conflicts within the LittleTools shared environment, it is highly recommended to follow these guidelines:

+-   **Prefer flexible specifiers:** Avoid pinning exact versions (`requests==2.28.0`).
+Instead, use flexible specifiers like `>=` (minimum version) or `~=` (compatible release).
+For example, `requests>=2.28.0`.
+This allows `pip` more flexibility to find a set of packages that works for all tools.
+-   **Use strict pinning only when necessary:** Pin an exact version only if you know that your tool is incompatible with newer versions of a dependency.
+If you do so, add a comment in `pyproject.toml` explaining why the strict version is required.

+---

 ## Method 2: Creating a New Thematic Tool Package

 Use this method only if your new functionality does not fit into any of the existing packages.